 What are the Disadvantages?

-Without a doubt the biggest drawback to working whilst studying is the reduction in your free time.
+Without a doubt, the biggest drawback to working whilst studying is the reduction in your free time.
 Since you are most likely doubling or even tripling your commitments, having a job during your studies may become a distraction if not handled appropriately.

 You must prioritise your commitments, so sacrificing some extracurricular activities may need to take place.